Manage Multi-Tenant API Keys

 R7-Organization-Idheader to specify the ID of the managed tenant for the request.

-Revoking an Enterprise key
+Revoking a Multi-Tenant key

 Revoking a key is permanent and immediately stops all automated processes using that credential.